2018 SAG Awards: Stars React to Their Nominations

 Ron Batzdorff/NBC

 "Oh man!
 I got nominated for a Screen Actors Guild Award.
 Thank you very much Screen Actors Guild for this incredible honor and thank you for honoring my cast.
 Oh, I'm so excited.
-I feel like I work with one of the best ensembles in TV and for you guys to see us in a similar light makes me incredibly happy.
+I feel like I work with one of the best ensembles on TV and for you guys to see us in a similar light makes me incredibly happy.
 Mandy, Milo, Justin, Chrissy, Susan, Sully, I love all of you cats.
-All of our young members who play the young big three at both different ages, my daughters on the show, eveyrbody.
+All of our young members who play the young big three at both different ages, my daughters on the show, everybody.
 And there's my son—always on cue," the nominee for Outstanding Performance by a Male Actor in a Drama Series said in a video message as his son made a surprise cameo.
 "Finish brushing your teeth, boy.
 Love you.
 Look forward to seeing you at the show.
 Thank you once again for this incredible honor."

 Article continues below